 It is the complete execution of the data transformation process.
 In this step, the entire ETL process transforms the data, loads the transformed data to a data warehouse and finally, completes the process by refreshing the data warehouse.

-This final step ensures that the cleaned data has replaced dirty data at the original source.
+This last step ensures that the cleaned data has replaced dirty data at the original source.
 This is extremely important for the future data extractions from the same data source.
 As the data extraction processes are iterative in their nature so, to start with pristine data sets at the source, every single time, is a bottom line requirement.

 The future of every enterprise depends on the accuracy of this data cleansing process as big data may have gifted us with the availability of the petabytes of data, but the quality of information or the groundbreaking insights hiding beneath these data layers depends upon that process which is churning and cleaning it to gold